lsaffre/djangosite/README.txt

 Description
 -----------

+Provides a Site class designed to be subclassed and instantiated as `settings.SITE`.
+The base class provides a startup method which runs after Django has populated it's model cache.
+This method analyzes the installed apps and emits different "site started" signals.

 `djangosite` adds to a Django project the concept of "the application running on this site".
 It defines a `Site` class